 All flashes have a maximum flash sync speed meaning there is a limit as to how fast the flash can fire in line with the shutter speed.
 When you get it wrong (and choose a shutter speed too fast) you’ll see black bars across your shot.
 This is the shutter doors already starting to close while the flash is firing causing it to appear in the exposure.

-Maximum sync speed varies for different cameras and flash units.
-They range between 1/160th – 1/250th.
+Maximum sync speed varies for different cameras and flash units, but they’ll range between 1/160th – 1/250th.
 With that said it is possible to go faster on some very high end flashes.